JonnyPon/Raining-Objects-Game/README.md

 ### Scope
 - **Playable Area**: 2D side-view perspective
-- **Player Object**: Two movable baskets at the bottom of the screen
+- **Player Object**: Two movable baskets at the bottom of the screens
 - **Falling Objects**: An infinite number of fruits and vegetables falls continuously from the top of the screen
 - **Lives and Game Over Condition**: The players starts with 3 lives and the game ends when all lives are lost
 - **Goal**: Catch as many fruits and vegetables as possible to score points and avoid losing all lives